 Also, take DHL, they were the first and fastest to create the e-commerce business in response to market conditions.
 And subsequently, SingPost and their logistics arm, Quantium Solutions, actually built on DHL strategy, attracting their top senior management and then establishing themselves as key players in e-commerce themselves.
 Not to mention they also were quick to name at that point in time two key partners of McKinsey, Wolfgang Baier and Sascha Hower, as CEO respectively COO, to drive the change.

-Hence, in order to stay relevant and keep attracting top talent, the key questions senior executives of established organisations should ask themselves are:
+Hence, in order to stay relevant and keep attracting top talent, the key questions senior executives of established organizations should ask themselves are:

 - How can we attract and give freedom to take decisions to our top talent?

-- How can we leverage our top performers to to reinvent our business?
+- How can we leverage our top performers to reinvent our business?